General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 up to 8 s.

-14. The same, sitting on a bench, a horse, etc.
+14. The same, sitting on a bench, horse, etc.

-17. The same exercises, lying face down
+17. The same exercises, lying face up

-Run to failure
+Perform to failure

-Run to failure
+Perform to failure

 3 s, 5 episodes